- Dual Awards

 - Master of Philosophy degree; or

-- Qualifications from a university or other tertiary institution deemed to be equivalent to the requirements as set out above.
+- Qualifications from a university or other tertiary institution equivalent to the requirements as set out above.

-Approval of prior experience or qualifications for all higher research degrees is at the discretion of the School or Institute Dean or Director.
+The approval of prior experience or qualifications for all higher research degrees is at the discretion of the School Dean or Institute Director.